 How to answer the question, “Is this your first?”
 I can’t tell you how many times I’ve been asked that question, and it always leaves me speechless.
 Like how do you answer that after loss?
 Yes, if this baby makes it to term it’ll be my first.
 Or no, this is technically my third.
 But really though, how do you answer that?

 How hard it is to share the news with friends who have experienced loss and/or currently experiencing infertility.
 Makes it even worse when they flat out stop talking to you.

 All the emotions that engulf you leading up to each ultrasound.
-The day of my 12-week ultrasound I was so nervous and emotional that I almost missed the turn into my doctor’s office which caused me to get in a minor car accident.
-I was okay physically, baby was totally fine, and no one got hurt, but BOY was I shaken up!
+On the day of my 12-week ultrasound, I was so nervous and emotional that I almost missed the turn into my doctor’s office which caused me to get in a minor car accident.
+I was okay physically, the baby was totally fine, and no one got hurt, but BOY was I shaken up!
 Thank God Joshua was there waiting for me and handled everything.